Jelosus2/ImgMetadataConverter/README.md

 1. Go to `(SwarmUI)/src/Extensions/ImgMetadataConverter`
 2. Open a cmd in that folder and run `git pull`
 3. Run `update-windows.bat` or `update-linuxmac.sh` to recompile the project.
+4. Launch SwarmUI and go to the `ImgMetadataConverter` tab to apply new settings in case there's any.

 ## How to use it
 Once SwarmUI is running you can go to the `ImgMetadataConverter` and change the options.
 Remember to activate the extension or else it won't work!
 ![demo image](./images/Screenshot_5.png)
 The images with A1111-like metadata will be saved in the **OutputDirectory**.
 You can use relative and absolute paths for it.
-If you wish to use the same directory as the one you have in **Server -> Server Settings -> OutputPath** just use `[SwarmUI.OutputPath]` in the field (yes, you can append subdirectories like `[SwarmUI.OutputPath]/mysubdirectory`).
+If you wish to use the same directory as the one you have in **Server -> Server Configuration -> Paths** just use `[SwarmUI.OutputPath]` in the field (yes, you can append subdirectories like `[SwarmUI.OutputPath]/mysubdirectory`).
+You can also use `[SwarmUI.OutPathBuilder]` to use the same directory as in **User -> User Settings -> OutPathBuilder**

 Once all setup is done when you generate an image it will automatically save a duplicate in the OutputPath of the extension settings.
 The file name would start with this: `converted-`.